-- All parents are asked to require students to wash their hands thoroughly in hot water for at least 20 seconds with soap before they leave for school, and screen the health of each child each morning. - Parents whose children access District-provided transportation are asked to supervise students at bus stops to ensure social distancing and the use of face coverings. - Face coverings will be mandatory for all on school buses for the duration of every route and arrival/dismissal time.
-Bus drivers will be wearing face coverings at all times. - Bus drivers will have masks available for any students who don't have one. - Students will have assigned seats that provide for social distancing; exceptions may be made for students who reside together (they may sit in the same bus seat). - Regular transportation for Raymond students is provided through Dail Transportation (STA).
-A food safety grade disinfectant spray will be applied after AM runs and PM runs each day.
-This will include seats, driver's compartment and all frequently touched surfaces such as handrails.
+- All parents are asked to require students to wash their hands thoroughly in hot water for at least 20 seconds with soap before they leave for school, and screen the health of each child each morning. - Parents whose children access District-provided transportation are asked to supervise students at bus stops to ensure social distancing and the use of face coverings. - Face coverings will be are mandatory for all on school buses for the duration of every route and arrival/dismissal time.
+Bus drivers will be wearing face coverings at all times. - Bus drivers will have masks available for any students who don't have one. - Students will have assigned seats that provide for social distancing; exceptions may be made for students who reside together (they may sit in the same bus seat).
+Students will be assigned seats on buses according to a consistent seating chart. - Any student who is insubordinate in relation to mask use and/or assigned seating may be suspended from the bus temporarily or for the remainder of the school year. - Regular transportation for Raymond students is provided through Dail Transportation (STA).
+A food safety grade disinfectant spray will be is applied after AM runs and PM runs each day.
+This will-includes seats, driver's compartment and all frequently touched surfaces such as handrails.
 Windows will be open, weather permitting for air circulation.
-Even in the cold months, drivers usually have a window in the front and one in the rear, slightly open, for circulation as windows tend to fog up. - Special transportation for Raymond students will be provided by Durham School Transportation services; special buses will also be cleaned twice per day with products as advised by the Center for Disease Control. - Decisions regarding face coverings for students with health issues or special needs will be made in collaboration with the bus company, the District, and parents or guardians.
+Even in the cold months, drivers usually have a window in the front and one in the rear, slightly open, for circulation as windows tend to fog up. - Special transportation for Raymond students will be is provided by Durham School Transportation services; special buses will also be are also cleaned twice per day with products as advised by the Center for Disease Control. - Decisions regarding face coverings for students with health issues or special needs will be are made in collaboration with the bus company, the District, and parents or guardians.